 What key skills and attributes will you need to demonstrate?

-- Enthusiasm – above all else, employers in TV, film and radio want to see that you’re truly passionate about the industry.
-If you want to become a script editor, for example, you’ll need to develop an excellent understanding of drama, watch plenty of films and TV dramas to figure out what works and why, and read plenty of scripts.
+- Enthusiasm – above all else, employers in TV, film, and radio want to see that you’re truly passionate about the industry.
+If you want to become a script editor, for example, you’ll need to develop an excellent understanding of drama by watching plenty of films and TV dramas to figure out what works and why, and by reading plenty of scripts.
+It’s an industry that expects you to do a lot of work on your own time to stay up-to-date.

 - Teamworking – Creating a high-quality production to time and within budget is no easy task, so you’ll need to have a good understanding of your role and how it interacts with those of others.
 No matter which role you end up in, you’ll need to demonstrate the ability to work effectively with others.